Legislative leaders all smiles as session approaches

 "Yes, we have adamant disagreements at times, sometimes within our own party and sometimes across the aisle.
 But we all have genuine friendships and all want to move the state of Oklahoma forward," he said.

-Treat called it an "honor" to serve with the two Democrats on the call, House Minority Leader Emily Virgin, D-Norman, and Senate Democratic Caucus Chair Kevin Matthews, D-Tulsa, and predicted a "productive session" because of, in part, Democratic leadership.
+Treat called it an "honor" to serve with the two Democrats on the call, House Minority Leader Emily Virgin of Norman and Senate Democratic Caucus Chair Kevin Matthews of Tulsa, and predicted a "productive session" because of, in part, Democratic leadership.

 "One of the great things about Oklahoma and the Legislature is that there is a high level of civility," McCall said.
 "There's a lot of spirit and passion and debate, but that's the way the structure is set up. … We have different ideas on how to arrive at that, but those are things we're going to work out."